bingeli1212/nitrile-preview/doc/DOC-phrases.md

 + ``&dfrac{...}{...}``

+  This phrase is to typeset a fraction expression.

 + ``&frac{...}{...}``

+  This phrase is to typeset a fraction expression such that the numerators and denominators are each scaled down, resulting in a smaller appearance.

 + ``&dbinom{...}{...}``

+  This phrase is to typeset a binomial expression, which is similar to a fraction except that it does not have a middle dividing line.

 + ``&binom{...}{...}``

+  This phrase is to typeset a binomial expression, except that the entire expression is scaled down.

 + ``&sqrt{...}``

+  This phrase is to typeset a sqrt.

 + ``&root{...}{...}``

+  This phrase is to typeset a root with a degree that is not 2.
+  The degree is to be given as the second argument.

 + ``&overline{...}``

+  This phrase is to typeset a set of variables decorated with an overline at the top.

 + ``&overleftrightarrow{...}``

+  This phrase is to typeset a set of variables decorated with an left-right arrow decorated at the top.

 + ``&overrightarrow{...}``

+  This phrase is to typeset a set of variables decorated with an right pointing arrow decorated at the top.

 + ``&underleftrightarrow{...}``

+  This phrase is to typeset a set of variable(s) decorated with a left-right-pointing arrow placed underneath the variable(s).

 + ``&underrightarrow{...}``

+  This phrase is to typeset a set of variable(s) decorated with a right-pointing arrow placed underneath the variable(s).

 + ``&subsup{...}{...}{...}``
 + ``&sub{...}{...}``